apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/2_expr.md

     ParenthesizedExpression ::= "(" Expression ")" | Subquery

 An expression can be parenthesized to control the precedence order or otherwise clarify a query.
-In SQL++, for composability, a subquery is also an parenthesized expression.
+For composability, a subquery is also an parenthesized expression.

 The following expression evaluates to the value 2.